ouspg/CompSec/Lab6_Digital_forensics/README.md

 >
 > *Mallory: I want to chek different locations before I-, uh- I mean I like hiking too.*

-While exact location remains unknown, intel gathered from other sources suggests that Mallorys organization has been using codenames for those 2 caches: *Lake* and *Coast*.
+While exact location remains unknown, intel gathered from other sources suggests that Mallorys organization has been using codenames for those 2 caches: *LAKE* and *COAST*.

 Your first task is to find 2 different GPS locations where police officers should start for looking hidden stashes.